Ministry of Health (Spain): Early period

 Manuel Seijas Lozano, minister of interior from January to March 1847.
 He reformed reformed the health services and created some of the modern health administrative structure that still exists today.

 Between the 18th and 19th centuries, Spain began to develop its own institutions dedicated to public health.
 The first of these institutions was the Royal Supreme Health Board (Junta Suprema de Sanidad del Reino).
 This Board, created in 1720 by King Felipe V, aimed to relieve the Council of Castile of its workload and thus create a body that could immediately provide solutions to the problem of the plague, which at that time had arrived by sea from Marseille, France.
 This body, in addition to debating health measures and advising the monarch, was dedicated to rationalizing and systematizing the scattered health legislation of the time.

 In 1847, the minister of the Interior, Manuel de Seijas Lozano, drove a complete reform of the institutional health framework, which involved the abolition of the Royal Supreme Health Board and its replacement by two bodies: the Royal Health Council and the Directorate-General for Health.
 In this way, while the former had merely advisory functions, the Directorate-General for Health (known nowadays as Directorate-General for Public Health), assumed the executive functions and brought together all the health responsibilities of the Ministry of the Interior, the department responsible for health matters at that time.
-A few days earlier, a new structure for the Department had been approved, and it was the Directorate-General for Charity, Prisons, and Health that assumed these powers.
+A few days earlier, a new structure for the Department had been approved, and it was the Directorate-General for Charity, Prisons and Health that assumed these powers.
 All these reforms were consolidated with the approval of the Health Act of 1855.

 Inception

-State powers in this area remained with this department until 1933, when the Undersecretariat for Health and Charity was transferred to the Ministry of Labour, which then became known as the Ministry of Labour and Health.
+Health powers remained with this department until 1933, when the Undersecretariat for Health and Charity was transferred to the Ministry of Labour, which then became known as the Ministry of Labour and Health.

 Federica Montseny, first minister and first woman to hold the office.

 However, the first ministry focused on health was created on 4 November 1936, during the premiership of Francisco Largo Caballero, as the Ministry of Health and Social Assistance, with a woman holding a cabinet portfolio for the first time in the history of Spain: Federica Montseny.

 During that period, Montseny planned childcare centers, soup kitchens for pregnant women, prostitution shelters, and she elaborated a list of professions for disabled people, as well as drafting the first an abortion law in Spain.
-The civil war prevented the minister from developing her projects, in addition to the short life of the ministry.
+However, the civil war prevented the minister from developing her projects, in addition to the short life of the ministry.

 As stated, the ministry was short-lived.
 When Juan Negrín replaced Largo Caballero as prime minister, he disbanded the department and its powers were divided between the Ministry of Labour (social affairs) and the Ministry of Education (healthcare) by a Decree of May 1937.
-After the Spanish Civil War, the responsibility returned to the Ministry of the Interior until 1977.
+After the civil war, the responsibility returned to the Ministry of the Interior until 1977.